Mark Anthony (writer): Career

-Anthony wrote a number of novels based on Dungeons & Dragons published worlds, Forgotten Realms, Dragonlance, and Ravenloft.
-His first such novel was Crypt of the Shadowking in The Harpers series, and he has written several short stories as well.
+Anthony has written novels set in Dungeons & Dragons campaign settings, including Forgotten Realms, Dragonlance, and Ravenloft.
+His first such novel was a Crypt of the Shadowking, part of The Harpers series.
+He has also written several short stories.

-Anthony was commissioned by TSR to write a novel about Drizzt Do'Urden called The Shores of Dusk by the time Wizards of the Coast had purchased TSR; however, Wizards declined to publish Anthony's completed novel in favor of bringing back R. A. Salvatore to write about Drizzt, starting with The Silent Blade (1998).
+Anthony was commissioned by TSR to write a novel about Drizzt Do'Urden titled The Shores of Dusk.
+By the time the book was completed, Wizards of the Coast had acquired TSR and chose not to publish the novel, instead bringing back R. A. Salvatore to continue writing the Drizzt series, beginning with The Silent Blade (1998).